TeamEpochGithub/ZindiLacunaMalaria/README.md

 - Python: 3.10.14
 - Estimated training time: 7-8 hours for the DETR, 2-3 hours for YOLO.

-For running inference, a machine with at least 32GB of RAM is recommended.

 ### 1. Clone the repository